 The print quality should be excellent from any professional print shop.
 They typically use the best printing technology.

 You don't need to worry about trimming because they will handle all of that.
 You'll get all of your cards in the exact size you order them.

-We believe this is the best route to take to get the highest quality prints.
-It could (but doesn't always have to) take the longest time so start early.
+We believe this is the best route to take for the highest quality prints.
+It could (but doesn't always have to) take the longest time, so start early.
 Get samples early so you can see and feel what different card weights and finishes feel like.